raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Light**

 Another detectable property of the environment is light.
-One use is for robots who have different tasks to accomplish at night than in the day; a robot could detect decreasing light levels and change its behaviour to night mode.
+If a robot has different tasks to accomplish at night than in the day; it could detect decreasing light levels and change its behaviour to night mode.
 Changes in light can also indicate a change in surroundings; a robot designed to explore houses in disaster zones could use light sensors to help navigate around a home that has collapsed, by directing itself towards the light to get out of tight spaces.

 **Sound**